What Are the Best Probiotics for Diabetes?

 Top probiotic strains for type 2 diabetes

-Specific strains of Lactobacillus and Bifidobacterium have demonstrated the potential to stabilize blood sugar levels, improve insulin sensitivity, and promote metabolic health.
+Specific strains of Lactobacillus and Bifidobacterium have demonstrated the potential to help stabilize blood sugar levels, support insulin sensitivity, and promote metabolic health.

 Here are the best probiotics for type 2 diabetes: